filakhtov/gentoo-use-docs/sys-fs/e2fsprogs.md

 It is recommended to disable this flag because native Kernel ext4 handling is way more efficient than FUSE.

-### lto
-Pass the `--enable-lto` option to the configure script.
-Append the `-flto` and `-ffat-lto-objects` options to `CFLAGS` and `LDFLAGS` for the duration of the build.
-Perform Link-Time Optimization (LTO) when building binaries and libraries.

-It is recommended to enable this flag on a supported system with modern compiler.

 ### nls
 Pass the `--enable-nls` option to the configure script.
 Use gettext to translate various program messages, e.g. help texts and interactive prompts.